YordanGeorgiev/qto/doc/md/installations_doc.md

     # create the prd instance deployment key
     ssh-keygen -t rsa -b 4096 -C "yordan.georgiev@gmail.com" -f ~/.ssh/id_rsa.prd.qto

 #### 3.2.3.
-Configure your aws credentials - aws keys
+Configure your AWS credentials - AWS keys
-Generate NEW aws access- and secret-keys https://console.aws.amazon.com/iam/home?region=&lt;&lt;YOUR-AWS-REGION&gt;&gt;#/security_credentials.
+Generate NEW AWS access- and secret-keys https://console.aws.amazon.com/iam/home?region=&lt;&lt;YOUR-AWS-REGION&gt;&gt;#/security_credentials.
-Store the keys in the qto's development environment configuration file - the cnf/env/dev.env.json file.
+Store the keys in the QTO's development environment configuration file - the `cnf/env/dev.env.json` file.

 ### 3.3.
 Initialise the aws infrastructure
-To initialise the git aws infrastructure you need to clone the qto source code locally first.
+To initialise the git aws infrastructure you need to clone the QTO source code locally first.
 If you are repeating this task all over you might need to remove from the aws web ui  duplicating VPC's and elastic IP's.

     # apply the infra terraform in the src/terraform/tpl/qto/main.tf.tpl
     clear ; bash ~/opt/qto/src/bash/qto/qto.sh -a init-aws-instance

 ### 3.4.
-Set the ip address for the host in DNS ( optional )
+Set the IP address for the host in DNS ( optional )
-If you have registered your own DNS name you should configure now the public ip address found in the amamazon ec2 instances section of the newly created host to the dns name you have registered with your DNS provider, as it usually takes some time for the DNS to replicate ( with the qto.fi domain it takes about 5 min max, some DNS providers suggest even hours to be reserved, your mileage might vary...).
+If you have registered your own DNS name you should configure now the public ip address found in the amamazon ec2 instances section of the newly created host to the dns name you have registered with your DNS provider, as it usually takes some time for the DNS to replicate (with the qto.fi domain it takes about 5 min max, some DNS providers suggest even hours to be reserved, your mileage might vary).
-If you do not have a registered DNS, you could either use directly the ip address or the dns name provided by amazon in the ec2 settings of the newly created host, in this case you should configure the same DNS in the cnf/etc/dev.env.json file ( env-&gt;app-&gt;web_host variable ) for ngix to be able to pick it in its own configuration.
+If you do not have a registered DNS, you could either use directly the ip address or the dns name provided by Amazon in the ec2 settings of the newly created host, in this case you should configure the same DNS in the cnf/etc/dev.env.json file ( env-&gt;app-&gt;web_host variable ) for ngix to be able to pick it in its own configuration.

 ### 3.5.
-Access the aws host via ssh and fetch the source code from GitHub
+Access the AWS host via SSH and fetch the source code from GitHub
-To access the aws host via ssh you need to copy the provided elastic ip which was created by the terraform script.
-In your browser go to the following url: https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=&lt;&lt;YOUR-AWS-REGION&gt;&gt;#Instances:sort=instanceId You should see a listing of your aws instances one of which should be named dev-qto-ec2 ( that is the development instance of the qto application).
-Click on it's checkbox.
-Search for the "IPv4 Public IP" string and copy the value of the ip.
+To access the AWS host via SSH you need to copy the provided elastic IP which was created by the terraform script.
+In your browser go to the following url: https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=&lt;&lt;YOUR-AWS-REGION&gt;&gt;#Instances:sort=instanceId You should see a listing of your AWS instances one of which should be named dev-qto-ec2 ( that is the development instance of the QTO application).
+Click on its checkbox.
+Search for the "IPv4 Public IP" string and copy the value of the IP.

     # run locally
     ssh -i ~/.ssh/id_rsa.dev.qto ubuntu@<<just-copied-IPv4-Public-IP>>

-    # on the aws server
+    # on the AWS server
     mkdir -p ~/opt; cd $_ ; git clone https://github.com/YordanGeorgiev/qto.git ; cd ~/opt

 ### 3.6.
-Bootstrap and deploy the application on the aws instance
+Bootstrap and deploy the application on the AWS instance
-The bootstrap script will deploy ALL the required Ubuntu 18.04 binaries AND perl modules as well as perform the needed configurations to enable the creation and load of the qto database.
+The bootstrap script will deploy ALL the required Ubuntu 18.04 binaries AND perl modules as well as perform the needed configurations to enable the creation and load of the QTO database.
 This step will take at least 20 min.
 The bootstrap script will perform the following actions:
  - install all the required binaries
  - install all the required perl modules as non-root
  - install and provision postgres
  - install and provision the nginx proxy server

-Copy paste the full command bellow - this is IMPORTANT !!!
+Copy paste the full command below.
+It is very important to run `bash` command after to reload the shell.

     # run the bootstrap script and IMPORTANT !!! reload the bash shell
     bash ./qto/src/bash/deployer/run.sh ; bash ;

 ### 3.7.
-Provision the application in the aws instance in dev
+Provision the application in the AWS instance in dev
-The run of the following "shell actions" will create the qto database and load it with a snapshot of it's data from a sql dump stored in s3.
+The run of the following "shell actions" will create the QTO database and load it with a snapshot of its data from a SQL dump stored in AWS s3.

      # go to the product instance dir
     source $(find . -name '.env') && cd qto/qto.$VERSION.$ENV_TYPE.$USER